rohanmyers/data-center-queue-viability/README.md

 For each active generation interconnection request, the model outputs:

-- **Viability score (0–1):** A calibrated probability that the project will reach commercial operation, based on patterns learned from 22,587 historical queue outcomes
+- **Viability score (0–1):** A calibrated probability that the project will reach commercial operation, based on patterns learned from 12,100 historical queue outcomes (2010–2017 training cohort)
 - **Confidence flag:** `validated` (model performance confirmed via bootstrap CI) or `unvalidated` (insufficient test data in that region)

 The top 10% of projects ranked by the model capture **31% of all operational outcomes** — a 3.1x lift over random selection.